 Yes, dogs can chew on raw ham bones, but only under constant owner supervision.
 Make sure you feed the bone after a meal and that it isn’t shorter than their muzzle so that your dog is discouraged from swallowing it whole.

 How long is the critical time window after a dog eats a bone?

 The critical period after a dog eats a whole ham bone usually lasts around 72 hours.
 During this time, you need to be extra vigilant about your dog’s activity as this is where usually things go wrong.

 Should you feed your dog raw bones?

 Raw bones make an excellent treat as they contain many essential nutrients and minerals needed by canines.
-However, your dog should always be kept under supervision while they’re chewing on a bone.
+However, supervision is necessary while they’re chewing on a bone.

 Are chewing toy bones better than real bones?

 Chewing toys are much safer and have a textured surface that also gently brushes your dog’s teeth.
-While they do not provide them with the same nutrients, they’re much safer and can be given without supervision.
+While they do not provide them with the same nutrients, they’re usually considered safer.